 One observation on the candidate level stands out to us: While incumbency status matters in general, there seems to be almost no difference in candidate awareness with respect to the type of incumbency.
 Having won the district in the previous election seems to come with virtually no gain in prominence compared to candidates who lost the district and only entered the parliament via the party list.
-Recall that the vast majority of the list incumbents in our data ran in the district before but did not win their district race (95.3%).
-This implies that list incumbents were less electorally successful in the district before the election than district incumbents.
+Recall that the vast majority of list incumbents in our data (96.8%) ran in the district before but did not win their district race.
+This implies that list incumbents were less electorally successful in the district prior to the election than district incumbents.
 Yet, by virtue of their list mandate, they seem to be almost as widely known in the district as district incumbents.
-In other words, district incumbents seem to enjoy no advantages over the list incumbents regarding their prominence in the electoral district.
+Or in other words, district incumbents seem to enjoy no advantages over the list incumbents regarding their prominence in the electoral district.

-Turning to the voter level, we find that respondents who indicated that a candidate contacted them during the campaign, and respondents who indicated that they intend to vote for a candidate are substantially more likely to be aware of this candidate.
-The same holds for respondents who know the German electoral system sufficiently well to realize which of their two votes is decisive for the overall composition of the parliament-but the magnitude of this effect is much smaller than the magnitude of candidate contact and vote choice.
+Turning to the voter level, we find that respondents who indicated that they were contacted by a candidate during the campaign, and respondents who indicated that they intend to vote for a candidate are substantially more likely to be aware of this candidate.
+The same holds for respondents who know the German electoral system sufficiently well to realize which of their two votes is decisive for the overall composition of the parliament but the magnitude of this effect is much smaller than the magnitude of candidate contact and vote choice.

 Regarding the effective number of candidates within an electoral district, we find that a higher number of candidates is associated with lower probabilities of candidate awareness.
-To make sense of this result, it is helpful to remind ourselves about what unique information the effective number of candidates adds to the model that is not captured by other variables.
-Since the model has access to a candidate's vote share, what the effective number of candidates adds is information about the number of other auspicious candidates that the candidate competes in the district race.
-Thus, the negative association between the effective number of candidates and candidate awareness suggests
+To make sense of this result, it is helpful to remind ourselves about what unique information the effective number of candidates adds to the model that is not captured by other variables.11 Since the model has access to a candidate's vote share, what the effective number of candidates adds is information about the number of other auspicious candidates that the candidate competes in the district race.
+Thus, the negative association between the effective number of candidates and candidate awareness suggests that a candidate's chances of being recalled decrease the more (serious) competitors they face.
+This may indicate that voters have a limited capacity to recall candidates' names and are overwhelmed when there are four or five equally promising competitors for a seat in their district.